 It was in 1995 that the word smartphone was being echoed all over the country.
 Some were unsure what the term actually meant but ran with it anyway.
 Later it was revealed that the craze was three years late as the first true smartphone actually debuted in 1992.
 Known the Simon Personal Communicator, it was created by IBM and introduced more than 15 years earlier than Apple’s iPhone.

 Simon hits the market

-Simon was the first phone to combine cell phone and PDA (Personal Digital Assistant) functions.
+IBM Simon, released in 1994, was the first phone to combine cell phone and PDA (Personal Digital Assistant) functions.
 This new phenomenon featured a 4.5 inches monochrome LCD touchscreen and came equipped with a stylus.
 Built-in features included a notepad, an address book, a calendar, a world clock, and an appointment scheduler.
 Simon was also able to send facsimiles, emails and cellular pages.

 With an initial price tag of $899, plus a contract, IBM managed to sell more than 50,000 units according to Bloomberg Businessweek.
 However, Simon’s lifespan was very brief, as after six months it disappeared from the market.
 Despite all its flashy features, Simon proved to be too expensive for most and was seen as generally geared toward the business community.

 Then, along came the iPhone.
 Apple unveiled a revolutionary smartphone in 2007 that set an entirely new standard for computer-based phones.
 This 1st generation of iPhones came with trailblazing features that included an expansive and responsive display to check email, stream video, play audio and browse the web.
 The company’s unique iOS operating system allowed users to download compatible third-party applications, legitimizing apps as a vital component of the cellular industry.